jguadagno/jguadagno.github.io/_posts/2021-05-19-migrate-to-asp-net-core-mvc-from-asp-net-mvc-framework.md

 Once you moved all of the data access from the previous user interface to the new data project, you should be able to replace your database calls with Data.*method name*, like `Contacts.Data.GetContact(contactId)` using the above sample.

 This approach may seem a bit risky or scary since you keep replacing portions of your application.
-I’d be lying if I said it wasn’t risky and scary.
+I'd be lying if I said it wasn't risky and scary.
 The truth is, it is risky and scary.
 However, you can mitigate some of the risks and make it easier to make changes in the future.
 Have I piqued your interest yet?
 That is where unit tests come in.
 But before we can build our unit tests, we will need to do some work on our solution to enable the mocking of our data repository classes.
 No, not [mock](https://www.dictionary.com/browse/mocking) them, but [mock](https://www.telerik.com/products/mocking/unit-testing.aspx) them :smile:.
 Mocking complements unit testing frameworks by isolating dependencies through creating replacement objects.
 In our example, we will be mocking or "faking" our database calls.

 To mock our repository, we will need to create an interface for the repository so most mocking frameworks can build the objects for it.